Aywa RuntimeDocumentation

 Environment skeleton

-The installer should write these values into the runtime environment.
+The installer writes these values into the runtime environment.
 Secrets belong on the host or in the customer's secret manager, not in Aywa's control plane.

 Production env